morganthomas/servant-client-js/README.md

 # servant-client-js

 This is an experimental Servant client for frontend JavaScript.
 It serves the same purpose as [servant-client-ghcjs](https://github.com/haskell-servant/servant/tree/master/servant-client-ghcjs) and [servant-client-jsaddle](https://github.com/haskell-servant/servant/tree/master/servant-client-jsaddle).
+It is at least for most purposes able to serve as a drop-in replacement for either of those Servant clients.
 However, it has some significant differences.
 As compared to the official JavaScript Servant clients, servant-client-js:

 * supports streaming HTTP responses;
 * is a single code module with which works in both GHCJS and JSaddle;